FILM BUSINESS IN INDIA – Mr. Viveck Vaswani

 Amazon, who will be negotiating with the Theatre owners!
 And say, “Buddy, this is how you will

 do.
 This is how you’ll play my film or I’m going straight to the Digital.
 You choose.”
+But at that

 price I’m making a profit.
 Though it is small, it is guaranteed.
 I’m not taking a risk.
 I’m not paying